 I recommend plugins on the basis of excellence of design and implementation, and ease of use.
-I prefer ones that don’t make you write code, CSS, HTML, or shortcodes, but instead use configuration forms and editor buttons.
+I prefer ones that don’t make you write code, CSS, HTML, or (if they can be avoided) shortcodes, but instead use configuration forms and editor buttons.

 - AddToAny Share Buttons by AddToAny: let people easily share your content on social media or find your own social media pages.
 I like it for the floating share buttons function.

 - Subscribe / Connect / Follow Widget by Srini G: alternative to AddToAny for “Connect/Follow” function.

 - Do not use Shareaholic.
 They’re very popular, but they will modify parts of your site that have nothing to do with share buttons, insert their own affiliate links wherever you have links, and collect data about your visitors.